‘Beat up by other dolphins,’ dolphin stuck in Virginia creek

 Their last effort is to try and physically remove it.
 He said it’s extremely dangerous for the dolphin.

 “Net captures are very dangerous for dolphins as well,” said Costidis.
-“These aren’t air breathing animals.
+“These are air-breathing animals.
 If it gets tangled up in a net and the net is snagged on a tree down at the bottom it could easily drown.”

 He said crews can also get hurt in the process.
 According to the National Aquarium, dolphins can weigh up to 800 pounds.
 If that gets thrown around in a rescue attempt, people can get seriously hurt.

-He had a message for people who might see it on their usual hike: please don’t do anything to stress it out even more — including getting in the water with it.
-Those who may see anything unusual in the area are asked to call their Stranding Hotline at (757) 385-7575.
+He had a message for people who might see it on their usual hike: please don’t do anything to stress it out even more, including getting in the water with it.
+Those who may see anything unusual in the Virginia area are asked to call their Stranding Hotline at (757) 385-7575.